You are here:

 News & Events

-We at Confor wish you a Happy New Year and all the best for a successful 2015!
-This is Confor's January 2015 e-news, to keep you informed before members receive Forestry and Timber News in February.
+This is Confor's March 2015 e-news, to keep you informed before members receive Forestry and Timber News in April.

 Welcome to new members:

 Altyre Sawmill, MorayCawdor Maintenance Trust, NairnClifford Jones Timber Ltd, DenbighshireCracknell Timber Services, HampshireDulnain Plant, HighlandGraham Gill, NorthumberlandGrow Solutions Limited, Inverness-shireStakis Forestry LLP, PerthshireThe Forestry Partnership LLP, Perthshire

 Final chance to book place at Westminster conferenceThere are only a handful of places left for the conference on 24 March in London.
 If you haven't booked yet, get in touch with Liz as soon as possible on 0131 240 1410 or email her.
 With an impressive line-up of speakers, the conference will take the forestry and timber debate to the heart of Westminster, just weeks before the General Election.
 Have your say!
 Read more

 Presenting the factsConfor will be publishing key pieces of research in the coming months to demonstrate the water, economic and carbon benefits of forestry and timber.
 Watch out for items in FTN and on the website.

 Sawmill reliefConfor's campaign for UK sawmills to be included in a proposed relief from the costs of renewable energy continues.
 Following meetings with MPs, officials and ministers, work is underway to establish whether the sector could meet challenging thresholds for electricity intensity by focusing on product lines.